neumanjay-gif/career-optima-toolbox/README.md

 ### Download from GitHub
 You can install the extension directly from this repository:

-1. Download the latest release from the [Releases](../../releases) page
+1. Download the latest Chrome/Edge/Firefox release from https://github.com/neumanjay-gif/career-optima-toolbox/releases/download/v1.11.4/career-optima-toolbox-extension.zip
+2. Download the latest Safari release from https://github.com/neumanjay-gif/career-optima-toolbox/releases/download/v1.11.4/career-optima-toolbox-extension-safari.zip
-2. Follow the instructions for your browser:
+3. Follow the instructions for your browser:
    - **Chrome:** Go to `chrome://extensions`, enable Developer Mode, click **Load unpacked**, and select the downloaded folder
    - **Edge:** Go to `edge://extensions`, enable Developer Mode, click **Load unpacked**, and select the downloaded folder
    - **Firefox:** Go to `about:debugging`, click **This Firefox**, then **Load Temporary Add-on**, and select the downloaded `.zip` file